foospidy/CACConsole/README.md

 ##### python-cloudatcost
 Python library for CaC API (https://github.com/adc4392/python-cloudatcost)

-This library is alredy included in CACConsole's modules directory.
+This library is no longer included in the modules directory, you will need to run:

+`pip install cacpy`

 ##### Twisted